lillallol/temp/README.md

     import type {IAdd} from "index";
     ```

-* typing a variable declaration
+* type annotating a variable declaration

     ```ts
     export const add : IAdd = (a,b) => a+b;